 Which language came first is a question that does not have a single agreed answer.
+The idea of identifying the oldest language in the world depends on how scholars define and interpret historical evidence.
 More than 7,000 languages are spoken in the world today, and each has a history that stretches back through centuries of change.

 Some languages have written records that go back thousands of years, while others survived only through speech until much later.
-Because speech predates writing by tens of thousands of years, the oldest language depends on the type of evidence used to define “oldest.”
+Because speech predates writing by tens of thousands of years, determining the oldest language in the world depends on the type of evidence used to define “oldest.”

 In this article we will explain the main approaches scholars use and identify the languages that qualify under each one.